Computer Science and Engineering

 Engineering and Computer Topics Courses:

-Students must complete a minimum of 72 units of engineering topics, 24 units of engineering design, and 63 units of computer topics.
+Students must complete a minimum of 72 units of engineering topics, 24 units of engineering design, and 63 units of computing topics.
+All courses in the paragraph below qualify as engineering topics; underlined courses qualify as computing topics also.
 The following courses must be completed:

 Students select, with the approval of a faculty advisor, any additional engineering and computer topics courses needed to satisfy school and department requirements.